aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/workbooksettings/_index.md

 ```

 Gets the memory usage options.
 The new option will be taken as the default option for newly created worksheets but does not take effect for existing worksheets.
-[MemorySetting](../../com.aspose.cells/memorysetting).
+See [MemorySetting](../../com.aspose.cells/memorysetting).

 **Returns:**
 int